dev-sec/puppet-os-hardening/README.md

 The default settings of NTP are actually pretty good for most situations, so it is not immediately necessary to implement a module.
 However, if you do use a module to control these services, that is of course preferred.

+## Limitations

+This module has been tested and should run on most Linux distributions.
+For an extensive list of supported operating systems, see [metadata.json](https://github.com/dev-sec/puppet-os-hardening/blob/master/metadata.json)

+## Development

+If you want to contribute, please follow our [contribution guide](https://dev-sec.io/contributing/).

 ## Testing